pelkeycj/SpeedTester/README.md

 - "-h" to set cron interval to hourly
 - "-d" to set cron interval to daily

-It is recommended to create an alias in the ~/.bashrc file for the SpeedTester program.
+It is recommended to create an alias in the ~/.bashrc file containing the command and full path to run SpeedTester.